Faulty Phone Battery May Have Caused Fire That Brought Down EgyptAir Flight MS80

 It's quite possible;e by the time the fire was discovered it was too late.
 A very hot fire could quickly get out of control, such as one that brought down SwissAir 111.

+So of all the possible people on all possible planes it's the flight crew?
+And of all the batteries on planes, it's from a device that isn't particularly renown for bursting into flames?
+It would probably be more likely if the pilots were smuggling something and that caught fire.

 Simplification or sensationalism?
-(Score:2)
+(Score:1)

 How did the Copilot not notice early when fire was emergent and controllable?